 Within the first two weeks, we already had about 1,000 or 2,000 activities registered in the application.

-How does the deployment of Mobility Work CMMS fit into Vallourec’s digital transformation?
+How does the deployment fit into your digital transformation?

 Barthélémy Longueville: In terms of IT project management, this is really a change of paradigm.
 We usually buy licenses that need to be upgraded each year.
 This process requires the intervention of a team for deployment, training, etc.

 In comparison, Mobility Work next-gen CMMS is easy to handle and to use.
 We have a paid solution hosted on the Cloud.
 Here too, we are in a continuous improvement approach, i.e. the product is not perfect, we know that Mobility Work is a constantly evolving start-up, but the product is improved as it goes along.
 We also have a say in the development of new features.